 Several months ago while hanging out with Thrift Store Pete, he was showing me some pictures of projects he had done and sold at a show.

-The hot item that people couldn’t get enough of were those vintage metals cabinets that Pete had been stripping and turning them into industrial mid-century modern pieces.
+The hot item that people couldn’t get enough of were those vintage metals cabinets that Pete had been stripping and turning them into industrial mid-century modern pieces, like this one.

 My mind instantly flashed to a bunch of industrial vintage metal cabinets that I had found over the years at the thrift store, stashed in my garage because I never knew what to do with them (other than stacking them up and holding hubby’s DVD collection).